KishanJ-Patel/OneStopShopper_dotNET/Frontend/Docs/Components.md

 - **Description**: The price of the product.
 - **Notes**: Display the integral digits in bold.
 Currency sign and decimal digits will have smaller font size.

 ---

+## 2. Products List

+The Products List displays a vertical scrolling list of products using Product Card components and is responsive to different screen sizes.
+This documentation provides an overview of its UI elements, parameters and behaviour.

+## Parameters

+## Behaviour

+## UI Elements

+### Products count

+- **Description**: A count of products in the list.

+### List

+- **Description**: A list of products as product cards.
+- **Notes**: The list should be vertical scrolling.

+---